What is Zeebe?

 Zeebe is a workflow engine that handles a wide range of high-throughput use cases.
 Here are some of Zeebe’s general characteristics:

-- Zeebe was designed with large-scale workflows in mind (think tens or hundreds of thousands of new workflow instances per second).
+- Zeebe was designed with large-scale workflows in mind (up to tens of thousands of new workflow instances started per second and beyond).
 Zeebe does not rely on an external database and instead stores data in the form of an immutable log directly on the servers where Zeebe is deployed; this architecture is key to Zeebe’s ability to handle high throughput and to scale horizontally.

 - Currently, all communication between Zeebe brokers and external services is handled by Zeebe’s clients.
 Zeebe’s client protocol is programming language-agnostic, meaning that clients can be generated easily in many common programming language.